Investigators continue their work as lawsuits hit over fires

-Reached for comment Friday, Orduno said he hoped people would stop fanning the flames of misinformation.
+Orduno said Friday that he hoped people would stop fanning the flames of misinformation.

 “I sued nine people on behalf of my clients,” Orduno said.
 “I’ll be suing more next week.”

-Orduno adds, “These people have spewed uninformed, black-helicopter mumbo-jumbo.
+Orduno added via email, “These people have spewed uninformed, black-helicopter mumbo-jumbo.
 It’s hard for any one person to chime in to shut these people down, because they are self-righteous bullies who don’t respond to reason or worry about actual facts (or, apparently, legal consequences).”

 And he says the problem a larger issue than just Fern’s particular case.